ace-gabriel/PUI2016_vys217/README.md

 This repository contains the Homework directories for PUI class 2016.

-The hw question can be found here in the HWX repos. https://github.com/fedhere/PUI2016_fb55
+The hw questions can be found here in the HWX repos. https://github.com/fedhere/PUI2016_fb55

 ### HW 1
 Setting up GitHub, Using Unix enviornment variable, alias, PEP8 and style standards, using jupyter notebook